Knosper/dataManager/README.md

 # My Dear ImGui Gui Project early state

-This project is a scanner in a C++ project to create a interactive GUI.
+This project is a scanner in a C++, to create a interactive GUI & 2learn nmap.

 https://github.com/ocornut/imgui